kwindrem/SetupHelper/ReadMe.md

 A blind uninstall mechanism is provided to recover a system with an unresponsive GUI (white screen) or no ssh/terminal access.
 This will run all package setup scripts to uninstall that package from system files.

 In addition to uninstalling all packages, the blind uninstall can optionally reinstall VenusOS.
-To do so, include a `.swu` file for the platform and desired firmware version on the removable media containing the blind uninstall `venus-data.tar.gz` file.

-The archive for this is named `venus-data.UninstallPackages.tar.gz`.
+To do so, include a `.swu` file for the platform and desired firmware version on the SAME removable media

-  1. Copy `venus-data.UninstallPackages.tar.gz` to a USB memory stick or SD card
+The archive for this is named `venus-data.UninstallAllPackages.tar.gz`.

-  2. Rename the copy to `venus-data.tar.gz`
+  1. Copy `venus-data.UninstallAllPackages.tar.gz` to a USB memory stick or SD card
-  3. Plug the removable media into the GX device
+  2. Plug the removable media into the GX device
-  4. Reboot, wait 2 minutes and reboot a second time
+  3. Reboot, wait 2 minutes and reboot a second time
-  5. When the system automatically reboots after the second manual one, remove the media.
+  4. When the system automatically reboots after the second manual one, remove the media.
      You should eventually see the GUI on the local display if there is one or be able to connect via remote console.